defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 ## Best Response Analysis

-Some games cannot be resolved purely through deleting dominated strategies.
+Some games cannot be resolved purely by deleting dominated strategies.
 Sometimes **no** strategy is outright dominated, yet players still have sensible moves once they consider beliefs about what the other side will do.
 This leads to the concept of a **best response.**

 A **best response** is a strategy that maximizes a player's payoff given a belief about what the other players will do.
 Formally, a strategy $s_i^*$ is a best response to the other players' strategies $s_{-i}$ if it provides at least as high a payoff as any alternative choice would, assuming the other players stick to $s_{-i}$.
 In many games, no single strategy dominates all others, so we look for which option is _best_ once we have a guess (or belief) about the opponents' moves.